Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

 Instead, we take a walk around beautiful glaciers north of the canal.
 The wildlife is still impressive.
 Penguin colonies dominate the cliff sides.

-One can see the penguin tracks marked by red krill-colored fringes of feces, and bare spots reveal the penguins' nesting sites.
+You can see the penguin tracks marked by red krill-colored fringes of droppings, and bare patches reveal the penguins' nesting sites.
 Here are both chinstrap and donkey penguins.

 We are now out in more open waters and despite the fact that there is undoubtedly still beautiful scenery, I go down to Mondrian Lounge and hear the second round of the lecture with the nine researchers and people from Palmer Station who have come on board this ship morning.